maths/moodle-qtype_stack/doc/en/Authoring/Multi-part_mathematical_questions.md

 automatically scored.
 An input which is not used in any potential response tree is therefore treated as a survey and is simply recorded.

+To illustrate multi-part mathematical questions we start by authoring an example.
+We assume you have just worked through the [author quick start guide](Authoring_quick_start.md) so that this is somewhat abbreviated.

+## Authoring a multi-part question ##

+Start with a new STACK question, and give the question a name, e.g. "Tangent lines".
+This question will have three parts.
+Start by copying the question variables and question text as follows.
+Notice that we have not included any randomization, but we have used variable names at the outset to facilitate this.

+__Question variables:__

+     p=x^3-2*x^2+x
+     pt=2
+     ta1=diff(p,x)
+     ta2=subst(x=pt,diff(p,x))
+     ta3=remainder(p,(x-pt)^2)

+__Question text__

+     <p>Find the equation of the line tangent to @p@ at the point $x=@pt@$.</p>
+     <p>1.
+Differentiate @p@ with respect to $x$. [[input:ans1]] [[validation:ans1]] [[feedback:prt1]]</p>
+     <p>2.
+Evaluate your derivative at $x=@pt@$. [[input:ans2]] [[validation:ans2]] [[feedback:prt2]]</p>
+     <p>3.
+Hence, find the equation of the tangent line. $y=$[[input:ans3]] [[validation:ans3]] [[feedback:prt3]]</p>

+Fill in the answer for `ans1` (which exists by default) and remove the `feedback` tag from the "specific feedback" section.
+We choose to embed feedback within parts of this question.
+Notice there is one potential response tree for each "part".

+Update the form and then ensure the Teacher's Answers are filled in as `ta1`, `ta2` and `ta3`.

+STACK has created the three potential response trees by detecting the feedback tags automatically.
+Next we need to edit potential response trees.
+These will establish the properties of the student's answers.

+###Stage 1: getting a working question###

+The first stage is to include the simplest potential response trees.
+These will simply ensure that answers are "correct".
+In each potential response tree, make sure that $\mbox{ans}_i$ is algebraically equivalent to $\mbox{ta}_i$, for $i=1,2,3$.
+At this stage we have a working question.
+Save it and preview the question.
+For reference the correct answers are

+     ans1 = 3*x^2-4*x+1
+     ans2 = 5
+     ans3 = 5*x-8

+###Stage2: follow-through marking###

+Next we will implement simple follow through marking.

+Look carefully at part 2.
+This does not ask for the "correct answer" only that the student has evaluated the expression in part 1 correctly at the right point.
+So the first task is to establish this property by evaluating the answer given in the first part, and comparing with the second part.
+Update node 1 of `prt2` to establish the following.

+    AlgEquiv(ans2,subst(x=pt,ans1))

+Next, add a single node, and ensure this node establishes that

+    AlgEquiv(ans1,ta1)

+We now link the true branch of node 1 to node 2.
+We now have three outcomes.

+Node 1: did they evaluate the expression in part 1 correctly?
+If "yes" then go to node 2, else if "no" then exit with no marks.

+Node 2: did they get part 1 correct?  if "yes" then this is the ideal situation, full marks.
+If "no" then choose marks, as suit your taste in this situation, and add some feedback such as the following in Node 2, false feedback.

+    Your answer to this part is correct, however you have got part 1 wrong!
+Please try both parts again!

+###Stage3: adding question tests###

+Testing questions it time consuming and tedious, but important to ensure questions work.
+To help with this process STACK enables teachers to define "question tests".
+These are the same principle as "unit tests" in software engineering.

+From the question preview window, click on `Run the question tests...` link in the top right of the page.

+Please read the page on [testing](Testing.md).

+Add a test to your question which contains the correct answers, as follows.

+     ans1 = 3*x^2-4*x+1
+     ans2 = 5
+     ans3 = 5*x-8

+The marks should all be "1" and the answer notes as follows.

+     prt1 = prt1-1-T
+     prt2 = prt2-2-T
+     prt3 = prt3-1-T

+Now add a new answer test to check the follow-through marking.
+For example, make the following mistake in part 1, but use it in part 2 correctly.

+     ans1 = 3*x^2-4
+     ans2 = 8
+     ans3 = y=8*x-8

+The marks should all be "0" and the answer notes as follows.

+     prt1 = prt1-1-F
+     prt2 = prt2-2-F
+     prt3 = prt3-1-F

+When you run the tests you can also look at the feedback to confirm the system is giving the kind of feedback you want for these types of mistake.

+###Stage4: Random question###

+Next we can add a randomly generated polynomial to the question.
+Because we used variable names throughout the question from the start, this should be a simple matter of redefining the value of `p` in the question variables as follows.

+    p = (2+rand(3))*x^3+(2+rand(3))*x^2+(2+rand(3))*x

+You will need to add a non-empty question note to enable grouping of random versions.
+E.g. the following string will suffice.

+    @p@

+We now need to update the question tests to reflect this.
+In the first test, you are free to use `ta1` etc to specify the correct answers.

+In the second test you might as well leave the test as is.